PrathameshKhadtare/Online_Fish_Store/README.md

 This is an online platform for buying the aquarium fish.

 # Features
-User authentication
+User authentication,
-Browse fish
+Browse fish,
-Add to cart
+Add to cart,
-Checkout
+Checkout,
-Admin panel for managing listings, users, and orders
+Admin panel for managing listings, users, and orders.

 # Technologies Used
 HTML